AIPM-Project/Fire-Detection-System/PMP-PLAN/E-PROJECT_CLOSING.md

 **5.3 IMPACTS**

 By creating this system, the time needed to alert everyone in a fire caught area has been reduced.
-This can avoid unwanted panickness created in such scenarios as safety measures would be taken as soon as fire is detected.
+This can avoid unwanted panic situations created in such scenarios as safety measures would be taken as soon as fire is detected.

 **6.0 TRANSITION PLAN**